shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

 If you see the ways to improve the approach, please also do comment.
 Even comment if you have ideas on how to do things worse.

-[^fn:1]: There is some controversy on the effectiveness of the approach, but let's decide the author (for sure) and the reader (hope so) still think the approach is just awesome, if you use it right.
+[^1]:	There is some controversy on the effectiveness of the approach, but let’s decide the author (for sure) and the reader (hope so) still think the approach is just awesome, if you use it right.

-This text is auto inserted at the end of the exported Markdown.